lukesnowden/laraview/README.md

 ## Walk-through

-Included is demo service provider which you can use to figure out how this package works but I'd also like to provide a walk-through to demonstrate how this package can be used in a production application.
+Included is a demo service provider which you can use to figure out how this package works but I'd also like to provide a walk-through to demonstrate how this package can be used in a production application.

-Lets imagine we have an admin panel which has a users section where you can edit a users details.
+Lets imagine we have an admin panel which has a users section where you can edit a user's details.
 Lets create that View:

 ### View Generator